Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
-			// 1: ON, the Mutant Tank can heal nearby special infected upon death.
-			// 2: ON, the Mutant Tank can heal nearby special infected periodically.
+			// 1: ON, the Mutant Tank can heal nearby special infected periodically.
-			// 3: ON, the Mutant Tank can do both.
 			"Ability Enabled"			"0"

 			// Display a message whenever the ability activates/deactivates.
 			// Note: This setting can be overridden for specific players.
 			// --
-			// Add up numbers together for different results.
-			// --
-			// Minimum: 0
-			// Maximum: 3
-			// --
 			// 0: OFF
-			// 1: Display message only when "Ability Enabled" is set to "1" or "3".
-			// 2: Display message only when "Ability Enabled" is set to "2" or "3".
+			// 1: ON
 			"Ability Message"			"0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)